Managing Role Assignment for GDAP Relationship Requests

 User Journey

-When the Connect processor is invoked by a provider to form a provider-to-customer GDAP relationship request, the provider must select and encode the desired roles into the relationship.
+When a provider initiates a GDAP relationship, they must select and encode the appropriate roles into the request.